Fusion/chrook/README.md

 Again, for flexibility it is easier if the user is an sudoer with no required password.
 After all, why require a password when you are in automated mode?

+Note that this will only work if the account you are modifying is already a member of the 'sudo' group.

 Update security this way: